adafruit/circuitpython-org/_board/adafruit_macropad_rp2040.md

  **Please note, the RP2040 chip does not currently have QMK support** - this macropad is designed to be programmed in Arduino or CircuitPython!
 If QMK eventually does add RP2040 as a supported chipset (no ETA and no plans that we know of), we'll update this page.

- TL;DR?
+## Technical details

-- **Raspberry Pi RP2040 Chip + 8MB Flash memory** - Dual core Cortex M0+ at ~130MHz with 264KB or RAM.
+- **Raspberry Pi RP2040 Chip + 8MB Flash memory** - Dual core Cortex M0+ at ~130MHz with 264 KB or RAM.
 Runs CircuitPython, Arduino or MicroPython with ease and lots of space for development code and files
 - **USB C Connector for Power/Data** - of course this can act as an HID device but also can be MIDI, UART, etc.
 - **3x4 Mechanical key switch sockets** - accepts any Cherry MX-compatible switches.
 Individually tied to GPIO pins (not matrix wired)
 - **One NeoPixel RGB LED per switch**, on north side
 - **Rotary encoder**, 20 detents per rotation, with push-switch on GPIO pin.
 Push switch is also used for entering bootloader mode when held down on power-up or reset.
 - **128x64 SH1106 Monochrome OLED display** - On high speed hardware SPI port for quick updates
-- **8mm Speaker/Buzzer** - With Class D amplifier and RC filter, can be used to make simple beeps and sounds effects.
+- **8 mm Speaker/Buzzer** - With Class D amplifier and RC filter, can be used to make simple beeps and sounds effects.
 - **STEMMA QT Connector** - Allows adding any I2C sensors/displays/devices with plug-and-play cables.
 - **Reset button -** On the side, for quick restarting of code
 - **Four M3 mounting bosses** - Make custom enclosures easily